Born In 2015

 Fathym was born to offer a better way to rapidly and visually bring IoT solutions to life.

-We set out to build a suite of tools that would give insight into data faster and empower developers to build solutions with the flexibility that digital transformation requires.
+We set out to build a suite of tools that would give insight into data faster and empower developers to build solutions with the flexibility and speed that digital transformation requires.

 The Fathym Low-Code Framework equips developers of all skill levels to rapidly set up automated IoT cloud infrastructure hosted on Microsoft Azure, configure IoT resources and data flows, and build and deploy applications.
 What could take months can now be achieved in days.
 We also provide the freedom and flexibility to select the tools and services you need, or modify backend infrastructure as you require.
 Your data is portable and we don’t lock you in.

 We have been using our framework to build IoT solutions for multiple and varied industries and projects, including creating actionable road weather datasets for Departments of Transportation and private fleets; improving efficiencies and eliminating manual intervention in industrial processing; streamlining the brewing process for craft brewers; creating a more efficient ticket scanning process for ski resorts; and more.

 Fathym was built from our own frustrations at the complexities of configuring enterprise cloud infrastructure and launching IoT projects.
 We orchestrate the infrastructure, technologies and tools needed for success, allowing our customers to focus on outcome, not process.